xuefeicao/cdn/README.md

 # Causal Dynamic Network Modeling
-CDN is a python-based package implementing causal dynamic network analysis for Functional magnetic resonance imaging (fMRI).
-It aims to improve the dynamic causal modelling with optimization based method.
+CDN is a Python-based package implementing causal dynamic network analysis for Functional magnetic resonance imaging (fMRI).
+It aims to improve the dynamic causal modeling with the optimization based method.
 Our optimization-based method and algorithm compute efficiently the ODE parameters from fMRI data, instead of comparing potentially a huge number of candidate ODE models.
 For a detailed introduction of dynamic causal modeling, see [(1)].

 ## Getting Started
 This package supports both python 2.7 and python 3.6.
-Examples provided in the repo has been tested in mac os and linux environment.
+Example provided in the repo has been tested in mac os and Linux environment.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 This package is going to be published in pypi in the future.